BRReed/terminal_chess/README.md

 - [ ] Make powershell script to automate powershell configuration
 - [ ] Implement AI to play against
 - [ ] Separate Piece logic into per-piece files
+- [ ] Make bash script to spin up and destroy a working instance of this project from procuring local physical space to sign on screen